PRAYER AT THE CHAPLAINCYOXFORD UNIVERSITY CATHOLIC CHAPLAINCY

 Being a Catholic at University can be a challenge.
 The Chaplaincy exists to support you through your journey of faith, providing opportunities for prayer times and liturgies which will deepen your relationship with Christ.

-Each morning, the Chaplains gather for a time of adoration of the Blessed Sacrament, from 7:30am, to which all students are welcome.
-This is followed by Lauds at 8am on Monday and Friday, or Mass on Tuesday, Wednesday and Thursday, followed by a shared breakfast.
+Each morning, the Chaplains gather for a time of adoration of the Blessed Sacrament, from 7:15am, to which all students are welcome.
+This is followed by Mass on Tuesday, Wednesday and Thursday, and a shared breakfast.

-We hold Mass every day at 12:15pm, and Confession is available regularly and upon request from any of the priest Chaplains.
+We hold Mass Mon-Sat at 12:15pm, and Confession is available regularly and upon request from any of the priest Chaplains.

 During the three Oxford terms, we hold a range of other services which, as far as possible, coincide with great feasts and liturgical seasons.
 Advent Carols in Michaelmas, and Reconciliation and Stations of the Cross in Hilary draw us into the richness of the Church’s year.